 The DS sold 155 million consoles, becoming the second-best-selling console of all time (less than a million behind the PS2).
 It also brought in a much higher profit margin.
-However, the PSP has kept up with the PS3 and X360, selling over 80 million consoles, becoming the best-selling not-in-first-place console in history and presenting a genuine challenge to Nintendo's handheld dominance.
+However, the PSP has kept up with the PS3 and X360, selling over 80 million consoles, making it the best-selling handheld console aside from the DS and possibly the original non-color Game Boy.
 Nintendo may have won, but Sony can scarcely be said to have lost.

 The Here and Now (Eighth Gen)